 But efficiency and productivity levels are holding firm, he adds.

 When comparing the second quarter of 2021 to the same period in 2020, lighting systems costs were up 17.4%, transmission costs rose 16.4%, and brake costs were up 11.1%.

 The reports tracks parts and labor costs in brakes, steering, tires, transmissions, electrical, charging, lighting, exhaust and engine systems.

 The data draws on more than 7 million commercial vehicle assets in the U.S. and Canada that are serviced using Decisiv’s SRM platform, reflecting more than 600,000 monthly maintenance and repair operations across nearly 5,000 locations.

-Details were released during the fall meeting of the American Trucking Associations’ Technology and Maintenance Council (TMC).
+Details were released this weekend during the fall meeting of the American Trucking Associations’ Technology and Maintenance Council (TMC).

 Have your say